BunmiFash/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script moves a filefrom one directory to another
+This script deletes a filein a directory